brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

 not only as a value but also as the corresponding key.
-But it should work fine in the more common case where the indexes are simple values and the keys more complicated object instances.
+But it should work fine in the more common case where the indexes are simple values but the keys are more complicated object instances.

 The Gang of Four define the Flyweight Pattern as using a factory function, but Python provides another possibility: